RealAnimmo/Detect_Error_Message/README.md

 This script works with the Bag-of-words algorithm to calculate how freequent and important a word is for each document.
 After creating a dataset of 84.000 lines, where 26% of the dataset contains error messages.
-The Dataset was splitted in to 2 documents/sub datasets, one containing only error messages and the other only non-error messages.
+The dataset is then split into two sub-datasets: one containing only error messages and the other containing non-error messages.
-To than calculate how likely it is that a word is more likely related to the error or non-error sub-dataset, doing that for a whole sentence.
+This division enables the calculation of the likelihood that a word is associated with either the error or non-error sub-dataset, extending to the evaluation of entire sentences.
-By that we can calculate also how likely it is that a sentence is more likely a error message or not.
+As a result, the script can determine the probability that a given sentence is an error message.
-This tool pickles the needed data to be able to execute the calculation in less than 0.03 seconds.
+By serializing the necessary data, the tool is able to perform the calculations in less than 0.03 seconds.
-This tool could be integrated in Bug bounty hunting to find error messages for specific behaviour.
+This functionality can be integrated into bug bounty hunting activities to identify error messages related to specific behaviors.
+The Dataset contains Error messages from:
+  Windows
+  Linux
+  MacOS